carlos-urena/svg-gen/README.md

 There are various figures defined in `figures.cpp` file.
 A figure (see class `Figure`) is a set of objects.
 When a figure is written to a SVG, the full file is created, including header (with the bounding box), and all SVG tags.

 A makefile is provided, which outputs the svg figures (target `allsvgs`).
-The makefile can also convert SVG to PNG or PDF, by the application `rsvg-convert` (available in macOS).
+The makefile can also convert SVG to PNG or PDF, by using the application `rsvg-convert` (available in macOS).